Two Ministries of the Holy Spirit:

 Scripture provides three terse exhortations, two negative and one positive, which, if followed, enable the believer to continually be filled with the

-1. The Two Negative Exhortations

 a.
+The Two Negative Exhortations

-Ephesians 4:30: Do not grieve the Holy Spirit of God.
-This is not to be taken figuratively: The Spirit is a Person, and can literally be grieved.
+1) Ephesians 4:30: Do not grieve the Holy Spirit of God.
+This is not to be taken figuratively.
+The Spirit is a Person, and can literally be grieved.
 The Ephesians 4 context makes it clear that grieving the Spirit is caused by sinning.
 Some of the specific sins mentioned are lying, anger, stealing, sloth, speaking unwholesome words.
 If one is to retain his filling, he must not sin.

-b.
-1 Thessalonians 5:19: Do not quench the Spirit.
+2) 1 Thessalonians 5:19: Do not quench the Spirit.
 Quenching the Spirit is a specific kind of sin; and inasmuch as it is a sin, quenching the Spirit also grieves Him.

 "Quench" is used of quenching a fire in Matthew 12:20, Ephesians 6:16 and Hebrews 11:34; and inasmuch as fire is a symbol of the Spirit (Exodus 3:2 and 13:21, Matthew 3:11, Acts 2:3), and 1 Thessalonians 5:20 exhorts, do not despise prophetic utterances, one may conclude that quenching the Spirit refers to the stifling or suppression of one's own spiritual gift or the gifts of others.
 If one is to be filled with the Spirit, he must not stifle or suppress his own spiritual gift or the gifts of others: he must not quench the Spirit.

 The exhortation to not quench the spirit is addressed to all of the members of the church at Thessalonica (1:1-2), and is in the plural.
 All the members of the congregation were to be careful to heed the exhortation when they gathered together for worship.
-In application, pastors, the entire eldership, and other spiritual leaders must be especially careful here: They can either stifle the spiritual flames in their congregations, evangelistic teams, or other ministry groups, or fan them.
+In application, pastors, the entire eldership, and other spiritual leaders must be especially careful here: They can either stifle the spiritual flames in their congregations, evangelistic teams or other ministry groups, or fan them.

-2. The One Positive
+b.
+The One Positive Exhortation

 Galatians 5:16: Walk in the Spirit (pneuma), and you will not fulfill the lust of the flesh.
 The majority of translators and commentators hold that pneuma refers to the Holy Spirit; a minority, the saved human spirit.
+The exhortation, though, militates toward walking in the Holy Spirit, for walking in the Holy Spirit cannot mean anything other than a holy walk, but walking in the human spirit apart from the Holy Spirit cannot mean anything other than spiritual disaster.

 Being Spirit-filled is not the same as being spiritually mature.
 A newborn baby may be perfectly healthy, yet physically immature.
 Proper nutrition and exercise over a period of years will bring him into physical maturity.
 Similarly, a brand new believer might be Spirit-filled, but he is certainly not spiritually mature no matter how refined his personality or accomplished he may be in other areas of life.
 He needs to feed on the Word of God (1 Corinthians 3:2, 1 Peter 2:2, 1 Corinthians 10:3, Hebrews 5:14), apply his Bible knowledge to his daily walk (Ephesians 4:1, Colossians 1:10, 1 Thessalonians 2:12), and be led by the Spirit (Galatians 5:18) in order to mature.